 - StartingApply anytime.

-- Applicants must possess a first or upper second class honours degree or equivalent in a life Sciences based subject
+- Entry requirements are set by the NHS.
+Applicants must possess a first or upper second class honours degree or equivalent in a pure or applied science subject.

 This course is funded by the NHS.